KAfable/Hash-Tables/notes.md

   - this happens quickly because it is just multiplying/adding: O(1)

+- you normally declare an array to the power of 2 so it fits nicely in memory

 ### Adding an element to end of array

     1. Take size of current array and increase by one element